 It said: “We welcome the comedian formerly known as Joe Lycett as a member of the Hugo Boss family.
 As he will know, as a ‘well-known’ trade mark (as opposed to a ‘regular’ trade mark) Hugo Boss enjoys increased protection not only against trade marks for similar goods, but also for dissimilar goods across all product categories for our brands and trade marks Boss and Boss Black and their associated appearance.”

 The bar to become a well-known trade mark is high.
 But once established, it does provide the owner with a broader amount of protection.

-Hugo Boss is only one of a large number of brands that enforce their marks and ensure that they are not misused by third parties.
-Some brands are more litigious than others, but if you are made aware that your brand is being infringed you should take the relevant steps to prevent this from happening.
+Hugo Boss is only one of a large number of businesses that enforce their marks and ensure that they are not misused by third parties.
+Some businesses are more litigious than others, but if you are made aware that your trade mark is being infringed you should take the relevant steps to prevent this from happening.

 While this may not be the last we hear of this particular case, it could be argued that Hugo Boss has handled the situation well thus far, and carried out sensible damage control from what could have been a significant media storm.